Ontotext-AD/graphdb-helm/README.md

 #### GraphDB cluster configuration

 By default the Helm chart supports the 3 topologies that we recommend in our documentation.
-This is configured by settings `graphdb.topology`
+This is configured by setting `graphdb.topology`
 Possible values: `standalone, 1m_3w, 2m3w_rw_ro, 2m3w_muted`.
 Masters and workers count in cluster modes are controlled by mastersCount and workersCount properties

 **standalone** - Launches single instance of GraphDB with a preconfigured worker repository.